isaklafleur/api-sandbox/readme.md

-# Explaining how to use [Axios library](https://github.com/axios/axios) and native vanilla javascript method [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).
+# Explaining how to use [Axios library](https://github.com/axios/axios)
 Using the JSON data from  [JSONPlaceholder](https://jsonplaceholder.typicode.com)

+# Explaining how to setup a own API server in Express